foszlany/RoundaboutPlugin/docs/effects.md

      - **ID:** `36`
      - **Token:** `socialdist`
      - **Conditional effect:** In-game playercount must be `3` or higher.
-     - Teammates too close to each other (within a `256 Hammer Unit` radius) receive `66%` of the damage taken by someone.
+     - Teammates too close to each other receive `66%` of the damage taken by someone.
+          - Radius: `256 Hammer Units`
           - This does not create a chain-reaction.

 * **Disadvantaged**